lior-abadi/ethernaut-solutions/Level 13:  Gatekeeper One/readme.md

 *If you are among the few ones who read up to here, I admire you.
 WAGMI!*

-Poof, that was a long but interesting way to learn more about how Solidity works!
+Oof, that was a long but interesting way to learn more about how Solidity works!